kunlei/klian-site-hugo/content/post/cpp/cpp-array.md

 tags: ["c++"]
 ---

+Arrays are used less frequently than the `vector` library type, but may provide a option to define a list of objects when the size does not change.
-I always find the definition of arrays in C++ counterintuitive, partly due to the fact the a pair of brackets must be put after the name of the variable:
+I always find the definition of arrays in C++ counterintuitive, partly due to the fact the a pair of brackets must be put after the name of the variable.
+I actually use dynamically allocated arrays more often in my daily programming experiences.

+## Initialization

+The code below shows how to define fixed-sized arrays.

 ```cpp
 int a[10]; // array of ten integers